 - Red lentils.
 The fastest cooking, these lose their shape and turn golden when cooked.
 They taste milder and sweeter than green lentils.
 Use them for purees and Indian dals.

 Unlike other legumes, lentils cook quickly without pre-soaking.
 Just make sure to rinse away any dirt, dust or debris before adding them to recipes.
 Lentils work well in soups, stews and salads.
-Or you boil them for 15 to 30 minutes, add turmeric, ginger or other seasonings, and serve over rice or mix with other vegetables and enjoy.
+They also work well as a main or side dish — boil them for 15 to 30 minutes, add turmeric, ginger or other seasonings, and serve over rice or mix with other vegetables and enjoy.

 - Larousse Gastronomique: The World's Greatest Culinary Encyclopedia.
 New York, N.Y.: Clarkson Potter; 2009:610.